brianamarie/data-privacy/docs/assessment/personal-rubric.md

 | **Mobile app permissions** | Never review permissions | Occasionally review permissions | Regularly audit app permissions | Minimal permissions granted with regular reviews | Strict permission control with app sandboxing/isolation when possible |  |  |
 | **Border crossing preparation** | No special measures for borders | Delete some sensitive apps before crossing | Travel with minimal data devices | Dedicated travel devices with minimal accounts/data | Clean travel devices + encrypted backups stored securely elsewhere |  |  |

+**Simple win:** Next time you download an app, deny all permissions initially, then only enable what proves necessary when you actually use it.

 ---

 ## Communication Security